greensleeves8/Final_Project_Baseball/README.md

 The following various technologies will be used throughout the completion of this project:

 * Python and Pandas for data exploration and ETL
-* PostgresSQL for a database
+* PostgreSQL for a database
 * Random Forest Classifier machine learning model
-* Matplotlib for visualiztion of findings
+* Matplotlib for visualization of findings
 * GitHub Pages, Flask, HTML, and JavaScript for dashboard creation and deployment

 ## Resources